-The Man-soldier loved his mule; he stabled it in a natural cave next to the ammunition store he and his regiment had built in the forest behind the fortress.
-He had five mules in his care, but Mule was his favourite.
-Mule’s hooves never got dirty, whereas all the other mules’ hooves were always smothered in mud; yet Mule worked just as hard as the others, pulling the laden carts over the uneven earth, carrying the regiment’s artillery to where the next battle was to take place, or to where they decided it was safe to stock it.
-When the rain slashed down and flooded the trenches, the other mules skidded and often fell and their fur was caked with mud.
-The mud stuck to them; it dried on them when the sun came out so that by the end of the day it seemed they were wearing grey shrouds.
-Mule never had such a shroud because he seldom fell, and when he did he’d shake his coat and the mud just rolled off.
-Likewise, when his hooves got wet, the mud slipped off them, too.
+There was once a man who loved his mule; he stabled it in a natural cave next to the ammunition store he and his regiment had built in the forest behind the fortress, near Verdun.
+It was World War I and he had five mules in his care.
+‘Mule’ was his favourite; While all the other mules’ hooves were always smothered in mud, Mule’s hooves never seemed to get dirty, yet he worked just as hard as the others, pulling the laden carts over the uneven earth, carrying the regiment’s artillery to where the next battle was to take place, or to where they decided it was safe to stock it.
+When the rain slashed down and flooded the trenches, the other mules skidded and often fell and their fur got caked with mud.
+The mud stuck to them, it dried on them when the sun came out so that by the end of the day it seemed they were wearing grey shrouds.
+Mule never had such a shroud because he hqrdly ever fell, and when he did he’d shake his whole body and the mud just rolled off him.
+When his hooves got wet, the mud slipped off them, too.

 Mule was mute, but you could tell what he was thinking – or at least what he felt – by the movement of his eyes and by the way the muscles round his muzzle moved.
-It was clear that he loved the Man who looked after him, clear by the way he pricked up his ears each morning when the Man came to put the harness on him; by the way he nuzzled the Man’s shoulder as the man prepared him for the day.
-Of course he had no way to actually tell the man he loved him, but he wasn’t there for that, he was there to serve, and he served his master and the regiment well, carrying a ton of danger on his back each day, making no sound and no protest as he struggled to follow his master and do his best to carry the burden, inside or outside the trenches, across the open fields exposed to the battle of men and the battle of rain and wind or snow blasting against him.
+It was clear that he loved the Man who cared for him, clear by the way he pricked up his ears each morning when he came with the harness; by the way he nuzzled the Man’s shoulder as he prepared him for the day.
+He naturally had no way to tell the man he loved him, but he wasn’t there for that, he was there to serve, and he served his master and the regiment well, carrying a ton of danger on his back each day, making no sound and no protest as he struggled to follow his master and do his best to carry the burden, inside or outside the trenches, across the open fields exposed to the battle of men and the battle of rain and wind or snow blasting against him.
 The other mules would often stick their feet in the ground and refuse to advance, swishing their tails, slipping in the mud and starting at the explosions around them which fell from the sky.
 But Mule always remained calm.
 It wasn’t the calm of indifference, though, and the Man loved Mule for that.

-One day (it was after the rain), when they arrived back at the fortress, the Man started to unload Mule’s cart.
-As he was stacking the heavy guns and bombs in the cave, there was a sudden explosion.
+One day (it was after the rain), when they arrived back at the fortress, the Man was unloading Mule’s cart.
+As he stacked the heavy guns and bombs in the cave, there was a sudden explosion.
 Everyone was blasted against the fortress wall and pieces of iron, stone and metal shot up in the air into a cloud of flying debris, and then fell.
 When at last it had all settled, everything fell silent and there was a mountain of smoking rubble, ruin and mud in the middle of the courtyard.
 Everything was grey; grey dust vanishing into grey slush.
 Even the sky was grey, and the silence was stronger than Mule’s.

 Mule had been blown to pieces.